Tuition and Fees

 Reservation Fee and Other Fees

 The $300 reservation fee is payable upon acceptance to the university.
 The university observes the May 1 reservation fee/deposit deadline and encourages students to research all schools before placing a reservation fee.
-Reservation fees received after May 1, 2014 will be accepted on a space available basis.
-Reservation fees received prior to May 1, 2014 are refundable.
-Students must also have an approved payment plan with Student Academic & Financial Services by July 18, 2014 in order to guarantee a room assignment.
-Students who establish an approved payment plan after July 18, 2014 could be placed in a temporary assignment regardless of fee payment date, although Residential Life will make every effort to assign students to permanent room assignments.
+Reservation fees received after May 1, 2015 will be accepted on the basis of space availability.
+Reservation fees received prior to May 1, 2015 are refundable.
+Students must also have an approved payment plan with Student Academic & Financial Services by July 17, 2015 to guarantee a room assignment.
+Students who establish an approved payment plan after July 17, 2015 could be placed in a temporary assignment regardless of fee payment date, although Residential Life will make every effort to assign students to permanent room assignments.

 This nonrefundable fee, which is uniformly charged, is required of all new students for orientation and term start activities.
 It is charged to students who start during the fall, winter or spring term.